arduino/help-center-content/content/Arduino Cloud/Cloud Editor/If-your-board-is-not-detected-by-Arduino-Cloud-Editor.md

 3. Ensure you've connected your board with a working data USB cable.
 4. If you haven't done so already, [install Arduino Create Agent](https://create.arduino.cc/getting-started/plugin/welcome).
 5. [Check if the Arduino Create Agent is installed and running](https://support.arduino.cc/hc/en-us/articles/4980687506844-Check-if-the-Arduino-Create-Agent-is-installed-and-running).
-6. Check if the HTTPS certificate for macOS Safari has been installed:
+6. **If you're using Safari on macOS:** Check if the HTTPS certificate for Safari has been installed:
     1. Open the Arduino Create Agent menu (Look for the ![Arduino Create Agent icon](img/create-agent-logo-mac.png) icon in the top-right of the menu bar of macOS).
     2. Click on the **Manage HTTPS certificate** menu and make sure that the certificate is installed and trusted.
        If it’s not, you can click on the button "Install the certificate for Safari".